pvasek/kudu-wiki/Azure-Site-Extensions.md

 ### Top level private extension

 There can be only one such extension for a given site, and it consists of a single `applicationHost.xdt` file living in the `site` folder.
-It is typically be used to make general tweaks to your site's `ApplicationHost.config`.
+It is typically used to make general tweaks to your site's `ApplicationHost.config`.

         /site
             applicationHost.xdt